maxharlow/reconcile/README.md

 #### `company-names-to-uk-company-numbers`

-Use [Companies House](https://beta.companieshouse.gov.uk/) to look up a list of company names and find the most likely registration number for each.
+Use [Companies House](https://find-and-update.company-information.service.gov.uk/) to look up a list of company names and find the most likely registration number for each.
 Beware incorrect matches!
 Company names are terrible unique identifiers.

 Parameters:
-* `apiKey` A Companies House [API key](https://developer.companieshouse.gov.uk/developer/applications/register).
+* `apiKey` A Companies House [API key](https://developer.company-information.service.gov.uk/developer/applications/register).
 * `companyNameField` Company name column.
-Optional.
-Default is `"companyName"`.
 * `maximumResults` Maximum number of results to include for each name.
 Optional.
 Default is 1, maximum is 100.

 Produces a CSV including columns: